mikelau13/pjx-web-react/README.md

 docker-compose up
 ```

-Alternatively, in the project directory, you can run:
+Alternatively, in the project directory, you can run for development purpose:

 ```bash
 npm start